JannisHoch/copro/README.rst

 To run the model from command line, a command line script is provided.
 All data and settings are retrieved from the settings-file which needs to be provided as inline argument.

+There are two settings-files, one for evaluating the model for the reference situation, and another one for additionally making projections.

 .. code-block:: console

     $ cd path/to/copro/scripts
     $ python runner.py ../example/example_settings.cfg
+    $ python runner.py ../example/example_settings_proj.cfg

-By default, output is stored to the output directory specified in the settings-file.
+By default, output is stored to the output directory specified in the specific settings-file.

 Documentation
 ---------------